Introducing Edgio Applications v7Find out what's new.

 • Allow prefetched requests to be served from cache for one day.

-• Proxy those requests to your origin backend when we cannot serve them from cache.
+• Proxy those requests to your web backend when we cannot serve them from cache.

 Routes